lyokha/nginx-haskell-module/README.md

 possible to perform arbitrary IO tasks during an HTTP request.
-To eliminate their non-probabilistic duration downside, they could be run *asynchronously* in *green threads* provided by the haskell *RTS* library, and somehow signal the nginx worker's main thread after their computation finish.
+To eliminate their non-probabilistic duration downside, they could be run *asynchronously* in *green threads* provided by the haskell *RTS* library, and somehow signal the nginx worker's main thread after their computations finish.
 This is exactly what happens in special handler *NGX_EXPORT_ASYNC_IOY_Y*.
 Consider the following example.